Citywide Council for District 75 (CCD75)

 --9 must be parents selected by PA/PTA leadership (president, treasurer and recording secretary);

-- Two (2) individuals appointed by the Public Advocate who have experience and/or knowledge in the areas of educating, training or employing individuals with handicapping conditions; and
+--2 are appointed by the Public Advocate and must be individuals with extensive experience and knowledge in educating, training or employing individuals with handicapping conditions; and

 When is eligibility determined?

-How and when can I apply to serve on the District 75 Council?
+How and when can I apply to serve on CCD75?